Nav-Appaiya/ZippyTheUnzipper/README.md

 # Zippy the Unzipper
+*Created by Nav Appaiya in June 2016*
 ===
-*Created by Nav Appaiya in June 2016*

 Zippy unzipper is a small packaged application for unpacking larger zip files.
+Project uses a zip class written by Anthon Pang.

 ### Installation with ssh / terminal
 - Git clone this project to your hosting or machine into a public accessible folder